• Skip to primary navigation

 • With the motor running, slowly drizzle the olive oil in.

 • Taste and season with additional salt and pepper as needed.
 That’s it!
-All done!
+All done.

-Usually I make my hummus in a food processor, but the thickness and stickiness of the black tahini pureed much better in my high-powered blender, a Vitamix.
+Notes: Usually I make my hummus in a food processor, but the thickness and stickiness of the black tahini pureed much better in my high-powered blender, a Vitamix.
 Depending on how strong your machine is, you may need to finish whisking in olive oil and water by hand, 1 tablespoon at a time until your desired consistency is reached.

 I used the same exact ingredients as I do for my hummus, except I added a touch of honey to offset any bitterness from the black tahini.